FGtatsuro/registry/README.md

 Task
 ----

 As we use tasks to deploy service, several utility tasks are defined.
-You can check them with `rake -D`.
+You can check them with `bundle exec rake -D`.

 Note/Limitation
 ---------------